Antonio Bavasso is co-head of the global antitrust practice. He advises on all aspects of antitrust law, practising

-Antonio comes recommended as a leading lawyer in his field in the Who's Who Legal directory and he is recommended by Chambers, where he is described by clients as 'really understanding our business and gives practical advice, rather than taking theoretical legal positions' and is praised as an individual who is 'always prepared to jump in and offer pragmatic and practical solutions.'
+Antonio comes recommended as a leading lawyer in his field in the Who's Who Legal directory and he is recommended by Chambers.
+Clients comment that he "really understands our business and gives practical advice, rather than taking theoretical legal positions".
+He is praised as an individual who is "always prepared to jump in and offer pragmatic and practical solutions".

 Allen & Overy's antitrust and competition practice comprises over 100 specialists located across Asia, Australia, Europe and North America.
 The practice advises corporate clients and financial institutions on their global antitrust policies, litigation and regulatory strategies and has acted on some of the highest-profile and most complex cases in recent years.

 WWL says: A first class lawyer, "you want him on your side" for behavioural investigations and antitrust litigation